 At this scale, you'll likely want a managed warehouse you can extend with custom models — Polar Analytics or a custom Snowflake, Redshift, or Databricks setup.
 The Lifetimely Shopify App caps at $999/month for unlimited orders, which sounds high but is actually below where most $1M+ DTC brands end up on a real BI platform.

-Even at this stage, many POD-focused Shopify brands keep PodVector running alongside the warehouse specifically for the daily POD margin view.
+Even at this stage, many POD-focused Shopify brands keep PodVector AI running alongside the warehouse specifically for the daily POD margin view.
 Building and maintaining a POD line-item model on top of a general BI tool isn't trivial.
-Our PodVector resource hub collects the deeper writeups on each of these stages.
+Our PodVector AI resource hub collects the deeper writeups on each of these stages.

 FAQs